 Applying to the Program

-To apply to the Dijon program, please complete the following forms:
+To apply for the Dijon, France program, please complete the following forms:

 For more information, please contact the Center for International Education and Programs at firstname.lastname@example.org or stop by B105.
 All students interested in participating in this program must have their application approved by the Center for International Education and Programs.